 3. You'll probably see this ominous sounding warning message.
 This is nothing to worry about so click Connect to continue.
 You'll see the Wireless icon in the system tray change to a warning sign.
 After another moment, it'll change again to full, regular reception bars and you’re online!

 Windows 8.1 is Microsoft's newest version of its operating system, and will likely be found on recently bought PC desktops and laptops.
-Connecting to ECwireless is super easy with Windows 8.1, and is very similar to the way it worked in Windows 7, but with an updated appearance.
+Connecting to eduroam is super easy with Windows 8.1, and is very similar to the way it worked in Windows 7, but with an updated appearance.
 The information found in this guide will also work with Windows 8.

 1. Click on the wireless icon in the system tray to show a list of available networks.

-2. Choose a ECwireless or eduroam and then click Connect.
+2. Choose eduroam and then click Connect.